 We take it personally.

 Many times we feel as if we are being personally attacked.
 Instead of considering how valuable the feedback being offered could be, we hear a message communicating we are not good enough.
-We can become so emotionally attached to other’s opinions that we hold our self-worth hostage, letting our value rest on the perceived success of our teaching abilities.
+It’s possible to become so emotionally attached to other’s opinions that we hold our self-worth hostage, letting our value rest on the perceived success of our teaching abilities.

 We operate in a world of all or none.